Shopify Liquid Best Practices 2026 (8 Mistakes in 100+ Stores)

 {% endif %}

-Blocks live inside sections and are defined in the section’s schema.
-They let merchants add repeatable content units within a section — like slides in a slideshow, features in a feature grid, or tabs in a product description.
+Blocks live inside a section’s schema.
+They handle repeatable content within one section: slides in a slideshow, columns in a feature grid, tabs on a PDP.

 {% if section.settings.heading != blank %}